bsnes-emu/bsnes/readme.txt

 ST-018
 SETA RISC CPU used only by Quick-move Shogi Match with Nidan Rank-holder Morita 2

-BS-X (Broadcast Satellite)
-Add-on unit sold only in Japan that played specially-made games that were downloaded via satellite

-BS-X Flashcart
-Flash cartridge used by BS-X, as well as some standalone games by Asciisoft

 Super Gameboy
 Cartridge passthrough used for playing Gameboy games